shauncuier/NextJs_Store/README.md

 - Check the Next.js documentation
 - Review NextAuth.js docs for authentication issues
-- Verify Prisma schema and database connection
+- Verify MongoDB connection and database setup
 - Ensure all environment variables are set correctly

 ---

-Built with ❤️ using Next.js 15, NextAuth.js, Prisma, and Tailwind CSS.
+Built with ❤️ using Next.js 15, NextAuth.js, MongoDB, and Tailwind CSS.